aeisele/aeisele.github.io/content/posts/idea-tips/index.md

 ## Immediately use those Keyboard Shortcuts

-I know it is hard to re-train our minds to do things differntly but the key to fun in _IDEA_ is to use keyboard shortcuts.
+I know it is hard to re-train our minds to do things differently, but the key to fun in _IDEA_ is to use keyboard shortcuts.
 You should use the following ones immediately from the start:

 | Keys | Action |
 | ---- | ------ |